datawire/ambassador-docs/docs/emissary/1.13/tutorials/quickstart-demo.md

 access the console and your `Mapping` endpoints.

-1. The next page will prompt you to log in to the console using `edgectl`, the Ambassador CLI.
+1. The next page will prompt you to log in to the console using `edgectl`, the
+$productName$ CLI.
 The page provides instructions on how to install `edgectl` for all OSes and log in.

 1. Once logged in, click on the **Mappings** tab in the Edge Policy Console.